-Under SEC rules, the Company's directors, executive officers and beneficial owners of more than 10% of the Company's equity securities are required to file periodic reports of their ownership, and changes in that ownership, with the SEC.
-Based solely on its review of copies of these reports and representations of such reporting persons, the Company believes that all such SEC filing requirements were satisfied during the fiscal year ended October 31, 2014, except as set forth below.
+Under SEC rules, the Company's directors, executive officers and beneficial owners of more than 10% of the Company's equity securities are required to file certain reports of their ownership, and changes in that ownership, with the SEC.
+Based solely on its review of copies of these reports and representations of such reporting persons, the Company believes that all such SEC filing requirements were satisfied during the fiscal year ended October 31, 2015, with the exception of the below.

-On December 2, 2013, 2,052 shares of restricted stock held by Mr. Delaney and 2,435 shares of restricted stock held by Mr. Korb were surrendered to satisfy tax withholding obligations in connection with the vesting of stock awards granted on December 2, 2010.
-The surrender of those shares was inadvertently reported one day late, on December 5, 2013.
+On September 10, 2015, 137 shares of restricted stock held by Mr. Ketelaar were surrendered to satisfy tax withholding obligations in connection with the vesting of stock awards granted on September 10, 2012.
+The surrender of those shares was inadvertently not reported on Form 4 in a timely manner.